NaveenCH33/CS23431-Operating-System/OS Project/README.md

 1. Enter a comma-separated list of page numbers (e.g., 1,2,3,4,1,2,5,1,2,3,4,5)
 2. Specify the number of memory frames available
-3. Select the desired page replacement algorithm (FIFO or LRU)
+3. Select the desired page replacement algorithm (FIFO,LRU and Optimal)
 4. Click "Run Simulation" to see the results

 ## Technologies Used